Swirrl/datahost-prototypes/datahost-ld-openapi/doc/decision-log.md

 - A single user/pass is fine for now.
 The only user will be Rob and possibly someone at ONS who we will know.
 - We're undecided for now whether the app or a proxy is the right place to implement the basic auth.
 Decision is pending another decision about which proxy we will use ([issue #167 here](https://github.com/Swirrl/datahost-prototypes/issues/167)**

+**Re: Update model**
+The latest agreements about the entity/update model are these:
+- There is only one append per revision right now, eventually we will support one delete and one correction as well
+- Users can request a CSV from a release, which will get the complete latest revision -- the release download is effectively a pointer to the latest revision
+- Every revision has a download, which is the sum of all revisions to that point
+- Users can request the contents of the appends/deletes/corrections separately

 ## July 21, 2023

 **Re: JSON vs JSON-ld**